-World Health Organization (WHO) has declared coronavirus disease 2019 (COVID-19) a pandemic.
-The U.S. government advises against travel to most international destinations.
-CSU has currently suspended all travel.
-Only essential travel is allowed with approval of Department head, and Dean or VP.
+The World Health Organization (WHO) has declared coronavirus disease 2019 (COVID-19) a pandemic.
+The U.S. government advises against non-essential travel to most international destinations.
+We currently advise Faculty and Staff to seriously reconsider international travel, and only travel if it is essential to do so.
+Non-critical student travel is suspended until further notice.

 Travel at this time may result in health risks, delays, and additional financial cost.
 The University cannot and does not assume responsibility for these risks.
 If you travel you must make emergency response plans that do not rely on the University or the U.S. government for assistance.
 Please review the important information below.
 Note that if you do not hold a U.S. passport additional planning may be required.
 Consult your home country embassy for additional resources.